How to talk about the affair and affair therapy

 Below is a guide to how to process the affair, you can try to do it on your own but if you are finding that the conversations are very strained and difficult it is best you see a trained therapist who can help you process the affair and deal with the issues that led to the affair in the first place.

-How to talk about the affair
+Questions to explore when talking about the affair

 - When did the affair start?
 Is the party involved someone you know or even close to you?